-10Actually, the 'hundredfold' should presumably not be taken in a strictly literal sense.
+- Actually, the 'hundredfold' should presumably not be taken in a strictly literal sense.
 I take it that the Lord is saying that we will be abundantly recompensed, if not down here, certainly in heaven.
 In my own experience, in the absence of my real mother, whenever I needed one God provided one.
-If you only have one brother, that is all you brothers and sisters and father and mother1 and children and fields (with persecutions) and in the age to come, eternal life.
-31 But many first will be last, and last first."2 Jesus predicts His death a third time
+If you only have one brother, that is all you can leave, obviously, so the plural nouns are also contingent on the facts in the case.
+'Eternal' life is a quality of life, and it begins down here. - I follow 40% of the Greek manuscripts, including the best line of transmission, in reading 'father and mother'.
+55% have 'mothers', as in most versions.
+Note that Jesus does not promise more wives! - This sounds like a push-down stack-first one in, last one out. - I gather that Jesus was going forward with a determined pace, which at first surprised them, but then something about His demeanor made them apprehensive.

-32 Now they were on the road going up to Jerusalem, and Jesus was going ahead of them; this surprised them,3 and as they followed they started to be afraid.
+afraid.
 Then He took the twelve aside again and began to tell them the things that were about to happen to Him: 33 "Take note, we are going up to Jerusalem, and the Son of the Man will be betrayed to the chief priests and the scribes; and they will condemn Him to death and deliver Him over to the Gentiles; 34 and they will mock Him, and scourge Him, and spit on Him, and kill Him.
-And on the third day He will rise again."4
+And on the third day He will rise again."